“My son has been diagnosed with something called Sensory Processing Disorder.”

-I might look like a common housewife; but the reality is that I know the definitions of “proprioceptive”, “vestibular”, “executive function” and so many more that they’re as common to me as “playdate” and “laundry”.
+I might look like a common housewife; but the reality is that I know the definitions of “proprioceptive”, “vestibular”, “executive function” and so many other sensory buzzwords that they’re as common to me as “playdate” and “laundry”.

 It might look like a “typical” childhood behavior to you; but the reality is that it effects his ability to function.

-I might look like a bad mom for forgetting to bring his snack again; but the reality is I remember to bring his chewie, and that’s essential.
+I might look like a bad mom for forgetting to bring his snack again; but the reality is I remembered to bring his chewie, and that’s essential.

-It might look like we’re just enjoying the playground or the pool; but the reality is that I’m challenging him to get extra sensory input every chance I can.
+It might look like we’re just enjoying the playground or the pool; but the reality is that I’m challenging him to get extra sensory input to expand his ability to handle regular things every chance I can.